tibogens/libfmplug/README.md

 - the FileMaker Pro™ SDK (headers and libraries) is the property of FileMaker, Inc. and can only be used to "enable licensees of FileMaker Pro Advanced to compile plug-ins for use with FileMaker products" (refer to the notice in FMWrapper/FMX*.h files)

+Please note that if your plugin needs to be linked against the static version of libfmplug, you need to follow `the requirements explained in the GPL FAQ <http://www.gnu.org/licenses/gpl-faq.html#LGPLStaticVsDynamic>`_.